 The Trailblazer ultimate is a zoning tool more than a teamwipe ultimate.
 Use it to cut off a retreat path or force a team off an objective rather than expecting it to single-handedly win a fight.

-Hero stats including health and movement speed have not been officially confirmed by Blizzard as of April 10, 2026.
+Hero stats including health and movement speed have not been officially released by Blizzard as of April 10, 2026.
 Expect those numbers to surface when Sierra goes live in Season 2.

 For more on what is coming to Overwatch 2 and other games this season, browse more guides at GAMES.GG.